 - 1. Emphases, concentrations and/or options within a degree (except for the emphases within a BAS that require Board approval); - 2.
-Post baccalaureate certificates of any duration; and - 3.
+Micro-credentials, including badges and digital badges; - Undergraduate certificates of fewer than 30 credits that neither provide preparation necessary to take state, national and/or industry recognized certification or licensing examinations nor are based on curriculum developed or endorsed by employers or industry associations. - 4.
+Post baccalaureate certificates or graduate certificates of any duration; and - 5.
 The addition or elimination of departments.